How to Turn Tough Conversations Into Learning Opportunities

 6. Keep the conversation safe for everyone.

 People can’t hear when they’re upset.
 If they don’t feel safe, they generally withdraw or attack.
 If you notice your child getting angry, scared or hurt, back up and reconnect.
-Remind her – and yourself – how much you love her, and that you’re committed to finding a solution that works for everyone.
+Remind him– and yourself – how much you love him, and that you’re committed to finding a solution that works for everyone.

 7. Try hard to avoid making your child defensive.